RexActor/Javascript-Quiz/README.md

 If during these 100 seconds you answer correctly all questions game will end.
 If you answer wrongly on question, your timer current time will be reduced by 20 seconds

-Specific sound will be played if you answer correctly or wrongly on question
+Feedback about question (if answered wrongly) will be displayed at bottom of answer choices

 ## Contents